-Ubisoft’s revenue-sharing program for Rainbow Six Siege has been rebranded R6 SHARE, and will begin this month with a long-term vision to support participating teams.
+Ubisoft’s revenue-sharing programme for Rainbow Six Siege has been rebranded R6 SHARE, and will begin this month with a long-term vision to support participating teams.

-According to a blog post, the program will run for approximately four years, giving organisations the ability to plan ahead into the future as they benefit from in-game item sales.
+According to a blog post, the programme will run for approximately four years, giving organisations the ability to plan ahead into the future as they benefit from in-game item sales.

 Ubisoft says that the structure will “acknowledge organisations’ support of Rainbow Six Siege esports with a fluid non-competition-based ranking system, performance incentives, and the flexibility to move up to a new tier of support to award organisations who contribute to the scene’s growth and success.

 The first Rainbow Six Siege in-game items in the programme will launch this month.
 An operator bundle for the November Six Major will be sold, with 30 percent of revenue going towards the prize pool.

 Additionally, league-inspired items will split 30 percent of net revenue four ways between the programme’s three tiers and a performance pool, the latter of which goes to the top-performing organisations in each tier.
 Lastly, 30 percent of revenue from any team-branded items will go directly to each respective team.

 Esports Insider says: Ubisoft has been leading the way with its Rainbow Six Siege revenue-sharing programme and fueling its esports scene in the process.
 This is an important step for the long-term viability of Siege esports and the teams that take part in it.